Blog

 Managing Contingency in Construction Projects

 Every construction project presents unique challenges.
-For this reason, construction companies and real estate development firms benefit from managing contingency in a construction project.
+For this reason, real estate development firms benefit from managing contingency in a construction project.

 When using contingencies during a construction project, contractors must give notice and receive approval according to existing contract terms.
 Additionally, any disputes that arise from contingency usage must be resolved before a project may resume under those conditions.